Jove Francisco: Career

 Among 17 other journalists from different international media organizations including CNN, Jove Francisco is the only Filipino reporter to be accepted as a fellow in the Journalist to Journalist (J2J) program of the AIDS Vaccine 2011 Journalist Training Program Fellows by the Washington-based National Press Foundation held recently in Bangkok.

-He has been covering health, social media and political beats for 15 years already—spanning four administrations from Ramos to Aquino.
-He currently co-anchors TV5's late night newscast Pilipinas News and AksyonTV's Balitang 60.
-Francisco also co-hosts Radyo Singko's Reaksyon.
+He has been covering health and politics for 15 years, spanning four administrations from Ramos to Aquino.
+He was an anchor for TV5's late night newscast Pilipinas News and AksyonTV's Balitang 60.

-His name was mentioned by then-Rep. Gilbert Remulla during the congressional investigation on the "Hello Garci" controversy.
+His name was mentioned by then-Rep. Gilbert Remulla during the congressional investigation on the "Hello Garci" controversy for his TV reports.

-On October 10, 2015, according to Media Newser Philippines' report, Jove has transferred to ABS-CBN.
+On October 10, 2015, according to a Media Newser Philippines' report, Jove has transferred to ABS-CBN.

-On April 25, 2018, according to Media Newser Philippines' report, Francisco is joining to a soon-to-be launched English news channel, One News.
+On April 25, 2018, Francisco joined Cignal TV's One News.

+In October, Francisco was promoted as officer-in-charge of One News, replacing Patrick Paez who was named new head of News5.